Howth Water Supply Scheme

 Irish Water is working proactively with our delivery partners and as part of a multi-agency working group to ensure that our construction works are carried out in a controlled and safe manner, in keeping with Government and HSE guidelines to protect workers, their families and the broader community.

 News and Updates

-This phase of works is complex and in order to complete the works safely, the southbound lane of the R809 Warrenhouse Road is required to be closed for 3 weeks.
-Please see below traffic management plans.
-We apologise for any inconvenience that this may cause.
+This phase of works is complex and in order to complete the works safely Howth Lodge/Howth road will require Traffic Management for 4 weeks.
+We apologise for any inconvenience that these works may cause.

 - Advanced traffic management warning signage and VMS will be in place.

 - Signage to advise on access routes will also be in place.